Skip to main content

 gateway run, gateway status, and gateway stopprovider first-run setup

-multi-channel-serve as the foreground compatibility wrappersingle-channel smoke tests from zero
+gateway run --session <name> as the attached foreground owner workflowsingle-channel smoke tests from zero

 selector syntax such as lark=work or wecom=alertsoutbound-only surfaces pretending to join the same reply-loop owner